earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 | Band 8 - Panchromatic | 500 - 680 | 15 | 18 |
 | Band 9 - Cirrus | 1360 - 1380 | 30 | 2.0 |

-### Get To Know Landsat 8 Filenames
+### Get to Know Landsat 8 Filenames

-When working with landsat, it is important to understand both the metadata and the file naming convention.
+When working with Landsat, it is important to understand both the metadata and the file naming convention.
 The metadata tell you how the data were processed, where the data are from and how they are structured.